 LITERATURE REVIEW

 According to Pathan et al. (2025), who conducted the research in Pakistan, revealed in public school lack instructional facilities, for students with disabilities (include students with hearing difficulties who are in inclusive classrooms.
 Another research was conducted at an early intervention center located in a large and culturally diverse school district in the southeastern United States.
 The result show that there is incapability of using technological devices in teaching students with hearing difficulties (Fernandez et al. 2024).
-The research done by khomera
+The research done by Khomera

-et al (2023) which focuses on the challenges faced by learners with hearing impairments at embangweni primary school for the deaf in Malawi.
+et al (2023) which focuses on the challenges faced by learners with hearing impairments at Embangweni primary school for the deaf in Malawi.
 The study found that there is lack of enough hearing aids make students with hearing difficulties to feel difficult on understanding lessons taught in the classroom, as the result low their academic achievement (Khomera et al , 2020).
-Jaffer, T., & Makda (2025), emphasize the benefits of assistive technologies in fostering inclusivity for students with disabilities .The finding described the shortage of facilities specifically for students with hearing impairment in inclusive classroom.
-Facilities which are most use by students with hearing impairment include hearing aids, FM system, and acoustic classrooms.
+Jaffer, & Makda (2025), emphasize the benefits of assistive technologies in fostering inclusivity for students with disabilities .The finding described the shortage of facilities specifically for students with hearing impairment in inclusive classroom.
+Facilities which are most used by students with hearing impairment include hearing aids, FM system, and acoustic classrooms.
 Rishaelly (2017) conducted a research in Moshi, it was about challenges facing students with hearing impairment in Moshi technical school, and the study revealed that, there is lack of teaching and learning facilities, which include insufficient hearing aids, textbook, and sign language dictionaries.
 Kimaro, et al (2023) who examined factors contributing to low academic performance among students with hearing disabilities in inclusive primary schools in Dodoma Municipality, Tanzania.
 The study found that there are shortages of appropriate teaching materials and assistive technologies.
 Teachers often employed instructional approaches that were not adapted to the needs of students with hearing impairments.
 Many students lacked access to hearing aids and other devices, either due to family financial constraints or a lack of provision by the schools.
 The classroom environment was also not conducive, with high noise levels and poor seating arrangements that hindered the learning of students with hearing disabilities.
 Kisanga, (2019) who conducted research on barriers to learning faced by students who are deaf and hard of hearing in higher education institutions in Tanzania.
 The result show that there are scarcity or poor quality of hearing aids, unsupportive classroom environments with high background noise.
-Mlay et al (2022) who studied about challenges of inclusion of primary school pupils with
+Mlay et al (2022) studied about challenges of inclusion of primary school pupils with

 hearing impairment in physical activities in Tanzania.
-The study revealed that broader challenges such as poor facilities, inaccessible equipment, and a lack of comprehensive physical activity programs suited to the needs of students with hearing impairment.
-Gwandimus, et al (2022) who conducted the research on challenges faced by learners with multiple disabilities (‘deafness and dumbness’) during teaching and learning in regular primary schools.
+The study revealed broader challenges such as poor facilities, inaccessible equipment, and a lack of comprehensive physical activity programs suited to the needs of students with hearing impairment.
+Gwandimus et. al (2022) who conducted the research on challenges faced by learners with multiple disabilities (‘deafness and dumbness’) during teaching and learning in regular primary schools.
 The study found that the curriculum and teaching methods employed are often not suited to accommodate the needs of students with hearing impairment, and there is a scarcity of assistive devices and teaching resources specifically designed for learners with hearing and speech impairments.
-Furthermore, the study highlights the inadequate training of teachers in special needs education, all of which negatively impact the learning activities and academic performance of students with 'deafness and dumbness' in regular school settings.
+Furthermore, the study highlights the inadequate training of teachers in special needs education, all of which negatively impact the learning activities and academic performance of students with 'deafness and dumbness in regular school settings.

 RESEARCH METHODOLOGY